Igbuzo: Modern Igbuzo life

 In an article in This Day entitled "Ibusa: Millionaires paradise", 25 October 2008, Igbuzo was adjudged thus:

 "The quintessential millionaires' haven.
 This is reflected in the choice of mansions in the rustic community.
 Scattered around its rustic landscape are palatial mansions built by wealthy indigenes who earn their living from outside the town.
 In Ibusa, modern architectural masterpieces stand in sharp contrast with sun-baked mud homes adorned with rusty corrugated zinc roofs of less endowed relatives".

-The combination of ancient and modern interpiece in the town has also drawn comparison to poignant images in Wole Soyinka's poem "Ibadan".
+The combination of ancient and modern interpiece in the town has also drawn comparison to poignant images in J.P.
+Clark's poem "Ibadan".

-Ogbogu Okonji, Agility Okonji, Nwanze Nwabuwa (AKA Nwanze Nwagbodi) and Uche Nwalama are four of the greatest musicians of Ibusa extraction.
-However, Ogbogu Okonji by far remains the most prominent of them all.

 Electricity In Ibusa

 The community which is under the Benin Electricity Distribution Company's (BEDC) franchise areas has been experiencing a drought of electricity for about seven years now, culminating in the development of various conspiracy theories as to the reason for the outage.
 Over time, the residents of Ibusa have decried the power outage, constantly lamenting its negative effects on their lifestyle.

 The power outage was blamed on the fact that the town could not meet the revenue target of the power company (then NEPA) which led to them concentrating the power supply on the state capital and other major cities.

 As at December 2015, a contract was awarded by the state government to Kainene Olisa services for the rehabilitation of the electricity network of the Ibusa town.
 After which, electricity was restored, only for them to be plunged back into darkness again after two months.
 This happened, not surprisingly, because the residents couldn't pay their electricity bills.
 According to sources, the consumers who were connected legally were grossly overbilled for the cost of numerous illegally connected consumers.
 This story was covered on Sparkonline.com.ng on the 27th of February, 2017.